Objects That Mark a New Chapter During Life Transitions

 People become emotionally attached to objects during transitions because those objects stay while everything else shifts.
 They remain as routines change, without asking to be interpreted or explained.

-This is why meaning rarely comes from accumulation.
+In the end, objects tied to life transitions don’t need to represent what’s next.
+They only need to remain steady while everything else feels unsettled.
+Meaning rarely comes from accumulation.
 Emotional weight grows from attention, not quantity.
 Objects feel significant not because they symbolize change clearly, but because they were present while it happened.

 In practice, this means choosing objects that can stay with you while life changes, rather than ones that need to prove their meaning right away.